Sourdough Pumpkin Scones

 • Baking Powder

 • This batter isn’t fermented, so the sourdough doesn’t add leavening to the recipe.
-The baking powder and baking soda are the mechanical leaveners that both help the scones rise taller.
+The baking powder and baking soda are the mechanical leaveners that help the scones rise taller.

 • Baking Soda